Select an article below

 B. The City of Seattle is Self-Insured

-The City of Seattle does not participate in the employee insurance program managed by the State of Washington.
+The City of Seattle does not participate in the State of Washington’s employee insurance program.
 Like many public and private employers, the City of Seattle is self-insured, meaning the city is responsible for covering the costs of on-the-job injuries and related health problems.
 The city’s self-insurance program is regulated by the Washington Department of Labor & Industries (L&I).
-This means that even though the city is self-insured, you have the same rights and responsibilities as other workers in Washington State.
+Even though the city is self-insured, you have the same rights and responsibilities as other workers in Washington State.

-The fact that the City of Seattle is self-insured has two noteworthy advantages: first, the cost of our workers’ compensation coverage is less than that of similar coverage managed by the state.
-Second, our claims are handled locally (instead of being managed by a team in Olympia), which has been helpful.
-Most of our members find their claims are quickly approved without the friction that sometimes occurs when dealing with a remote bureaucracy.
-Below, you’ll find more on the claims process, how to manage your claims, and how to advocate for yourself.
+There are two noteworthy advantages to the City of Seattle being self-insured: first, the cost of our workers’ compensation coverage is lower than that of similar coverage managed by the state.
+Second, our claims are handled locally (instead of by a team in Olympia), which has been helpful.
+Most of our members find that their claims are quickly approved, without the friction that can sometimes occur when dealing with a remote bureaucracy.
+In the sections that follow, you’ll find more about the claims process, how to manage your claims, and how to advocate for yourself.